crystal-zhang1/underwater-dodgem/README.md

 AUTHORS: Crystal Zhang

 INSTRUCTIONS:
 Survive for one minute with 3 lives in each level to win.
 Collect as many strawberries as you can to get points.
 Each level will present a unique challenge!
+Use the left/right arrow keys to turn and the up/down arrow keys to accelerate/slow down (tap once to increase speed by 1).

 LEVEL 1:
 Avoid the stationary rocks